University of South Florida

 Born in South Africa, he received his graduate training at the London School of Economics and Princeton University.

-A political sociologist, he works in the areas of immigration and citizenship, international institutions and law, human rights, religion and conflict, and woman's status in global conflict.
+A political sociologist, he works in the areas of immigration, refugees and citizenship; Big Data platforms for research; human rights; religion and conflict; borders and global seams; and woman's status in global conflict.

-His book, "Of Virgins and Martyrs: Woman's Status in Global Conflict," Johns Hopkins University Press, has just been released.
+His most recent book (monograph) is, "Of Virgins and Martyrs: Woman's Status in Global Conflict," Johns Hopkins University Press, 2014.

 He also was one of the P.I's on a a five year, multi-university, three continent examination of trends in Muslim communities, in the context of the rise of militant movements and the different forms of opposition to these movements.
 The study drew on surveys, ethnography and web scraping and studies.